sudheerapte/popcornserver/doc/README.md

 Each state of the application is a composition of sub-states.
 In general, any state can be of one of three types:

-- A list of at least one **alternative** sub-states, one of which is marked current at a time (for example, a bulb can be either on or off).
+- A list of **alternative** sub-states, one of which is marked current at a time (for example, a bulb can be either on or off).
 We call such a state an **alternative-parent** state, and we call these alternative sub-states "alternative children" of the parent state.

-- A list of sub-states, all of which are current all the time whenever the parent state is current (for example, a door can have a lock state and a hinge state).
+- A list of sub-states, all of which are considered "current" at the same time (for example, a door can have a lock state and a hinge state, both simultaneously).
 We call such a state a **concurrent-parent** state, and its children "concurrent children" of the parent state.